-The TOE is defined as the AIX 5.3 operating system, running and tested on the hardware and firmware specified in this Security Target.
-The BootPROM firmware as well as the hardware form part of the below.)
+The TOE is defined as the AIX 5.2 operating system, running and tested on the hardware and firmware specified in this Security Target.
+The BootPROM firmware as well as the hardware form part of the TOE Environment.

-TOE Environment.
+User:

-User: Any individual/person who has a unique user identifier and who interacts with the AIX product.
-(See the TOE.
+Any individual/person who has a unique user identifier and who interacts with the AIX product.
+(See below.)